RoboKiwi/InstallSharp/README.md

 ### MSI / MSIX

-When a installation package update is downloaded, the installer will be invoked as normal, and the installer is responsible for re-launching the application as necessary.
+When an installation package update is downloaded, the installer will be invoked as normal, and the installer is responsible for re-launching the application as necessary.
 InstallSharp is only responsible for launching the installer.

 ## Installation Context